sustrik/ribosome/README.md

 ```

 Note how the greeting is properly aligned in both cases.
 What happens under
-the hood is that the whitespace from line 2 of the script is trimmed and
+the hood is that the whitespace from line 2 of the script is trimmed by @{}
-ignored, while the whitespace on line 7 is treated as a text literal, i.e.
+operator, while the whitespace on line 7 is treated as a text literal, i.e.
 one-line text block and is put on the line before the greeting to Bob.

 ### Generating tabs